qubodup/freedink-data/README-REPLACEMENTS.txt

   the first village).
 Also played at very low rate in Lyna's Story for the Dead Dragon Carcass scene.

-  Performed by Maria Carmona Varo, recorded by Jerônimo Medina Madruga.
+  Performed by Maria Carmona Varo, recorded by Fernando Carmona Varo.
   The .wav version is edited to make it a bit less loud, and with efforts to reduce the "wind" of the micro.

   Copyright (C) 2009  Fernando Carmona Varo
   License: WTFPL